2008 United States House of Representatives elections: Per state

-The number of non-voting members also includes the non-voting member-elect from Puerto Rico, Pedro Pierluisi, who is a member of the New Progressive Party of Puerto Rico, but will caucus with the Democrats.
+The number of non-voting members also includes the non-voting member-elect from Puerto Rico, Pedro Pierluisi, who is a member of the New Progressive Party of Puerto Rico, but caucused with the Democrats.
 The New Progressive Party is affiliated with both the Democratic and Republican Parties and the last representative from Puerto Rico, Luis Fortuño, caucused with the Republicans.
 The vote total for the non-voting members also includes the Popular Democratic Party of Puerto Rico, which has ties to the Democratic Party.

-Both non-voting independents, American Samoa's representative Eni Faleomavaega and the Northern Mariana Islands' representative-elect Gregorio Sablan, will caucus with the Democrats.
+Both non-voting independents, American Samoa's representative Eni Faleomavaega and the Northern Mariana Islands' representative Gregorio Sablan, caucused with the Democrats.
 In America Samoa all elections are non-partisan.
 In the Northern Mariana Islands, Sablan appeared on the ballot as an independent.